aquaULB/solving_pde_mooc/notebooks/03_FiniteDifferences/03_02_HigherOrderDerivative_and_Functions.md

 print(a)
 ```

 In the second line of the above cell, we are referencing with `b` the same number as `a`.
 In the third line, we are changing the number to which `b` is referencing and this does not affect `a`.
-When we manipulate sequences, the situation is different.
+When we manipulate lists, the situation is different.
 Let's consider this example:

 ```python
 a = [0, 1, 2, 4]